boschrexroth/ctrlx-automation-sdk/doc/persist-device-settings.md

 }
 ```

-The Setup app calls the URLs with GET or PUT to read or update the settings when a ctrlX setup is created or applied.
+The Setup app calls the URLs with GET or PUT to read or update the settings when a backup is created or restored.

-Creating a setup with the above setting declarations might, e.g., result in the following ctrlx-setup.json output.
+Creating a backup with the above setting declarations might, e.g., result in the following `ctrlx-backup.json` output.
 The
-respective files (baz.bin, secret.bin.aes) would be included in the enclosing ctrlx-setup.zip archive.
+respective files (`baz.bin`, `secret.bin.aes`) would be included in the enclosing `ctrlx-backup.zip` archive.

-**ctrlx-setup.json:**
+**ctrlx-backup.json:**

 ```json
 {